There’s a reason the ocean brings people together.

 - A guided paddle or outdoor experience

-We can help promote your event as part of the official festival lineup.
+We would love to include and promote your event as part of the official festival lineup.

 Volunteers Make It Happen